maidmaid/fce/the.md

 - means of transport (by) (on foot)
 - some place (home, work, school, hospital, bed, university)
 - with other determiners

+The

+- When we usually only have 1 (doctor, bank, post office, etc)
+- Superlative adj.
+- Rivers / Mountain Ranges

+A

+- Expressions of quantity
+- a few / a lot of / twice a week / once a year